top of page

 What Are the Benefits of Mild Hyperbaric Oxygen Therapy?

 1. Increased Oxygen Delivery: Summit to Sea, the company that produces our HBOT chamber, writes in a blog post that soft HBOT expands the amount of oxygen delivered to the body and tissues by 400%.
-This can enhance the function of our cells (the vital life forces that keep us alive) and promote various forms of wellness and recovery.
+This can enhance the function of our cells (the vital life forces that sustain us) and promote various forms of wellness and recovery.

 2. Reduce Inflammation: HBOT has anti-inflammatory effects that can reduce swelling and improve health in various conditions.